 That’s right, it’s nearly Christmas time.
 Well, sort of.
 While I do think it’s too early to be seeing Christmas decorations this side of Halloween - I don't think it’s too early to be talking about digital marketing and SEO tips to prepare your Christmas campaigns and site for the holidays.
 So grinches, sit down and take note - you need to be ready and do the unspeakable: prepare early this year!

-First and foremost, I’d like to stress that this post need not necessarily solely relate to Christmas – just any busy period for your business.
+It’s also worth noting that this post doesn’t need to relate exclusively to Christmas – just any busy period for your business.
 So if you’re big on Black Friday and Cyber Monday deals, get real busy over Valentine’s or Mother’s day or make a tonne of sales around Halloween, these tips will also be helpful for you.

 Make sure your site is technically stable

-Your customers are Christmas shopping: very few people take pleasure in this.
-They’ve left it until the last minute, they have no idea what to buy for aunt Harriet, they’re panic buying cheese pattern socks for dad, praying they’ll arrive on time.
+Think about why this is important: your customers are Christmas shopping – something a lot of people don’t take much pleasure in.
+They’ve left it until the last minute, they have no idea what to buy for Aunt Harriet, they’re panic buying cheese pattern socks for dad, praying they’ll arrive on time.
 They’ve already lost the Christmas spirit and it’s not even happened yet.
 Sound familiar?
 The very least you can do is give them an easy online experience.
 What I’m looking for here is:

-If your site is not mobile responsive in 2018, you’re really late to the game.
+If your site is not mobile responsive in 2019, you’re really late to the game.
 If Christmas is a big time for you, you’ll lose out on a huge amount of sales.
-In 2016, 42.3% of Christmas purchases in the UK occurred on a mobile device – this year that stat is likely to increase exponentially.
-So do yourself a favour and get that site sorted to get into the mobile-first index.
-Plus it means one thing less to do when you walk into the office in January.
-Once you’ve made the switch – here’s a guide on how to optimise for mobile.
+In 2018, 44% of Christmas purchases in the UK occurred on a mobile device.
+This is up from 42.3% in 2017, and is likely to increase again this year.

 Make sure that your site speed score is high: using free tool Page Speed Insights can give you an indication of how fast your site is already and what you can do to speed it up.
 I’d recommend a page speed score of no less than 85/100 for all your page formats.
-Christmas shoppers are stressed out, they will not wait for your 2gb images to load, they’ll just go elsewhere – as would you.
+Christmas shoppers are stressed out – they won’t wait for your 2gb images to load, they’ll just go elsewhere – as would you.

 Got loads of 404 pages and server errors on the site?
 Make sure they’re all fixed or 301 redirected so that people don’t think your site is broken and so that search engines don’t either (chances are they might not rank you as highly if they think your site isn’t technically sound).

-Google (and people, let’s be honest) prefer sites that are trusted and certified, that just makes sense.
+Google – and users – prefer sites that are trusted and certified.
 If HTTPS offers security to buyers and their data and puts you in Google’s good books, it’s a no-brainer.
 If you haven’t already made the switch, do it now.
 Here’s how to do it.

 Make sure your UX is helpful to buyers.

-If you’re aiming to make some sales, or simply trying to get into the Christmas spirit and be kind to people, please make sure that your site displays only absolutely essential pop-ups (GDPR).
+If you’re aiming to make some sales, or simply trying to get into the Christmas spirit and be kind to people, please make sure that your site displays only absolutely essential pop-ups, and that you’re abiding by GDPR regulations.
 Navigating through this minefield is pretty frustrating at the best of times, let alone when stress-buying soap for your office’s Secret Santa.

 Other UX tips for the holidays: